Skip to main content

 4. Sinusitis

-Sinusitis is another listed Xofluza side effect that 2% of people reported in clinical trials.
+Sinusitis is another potential Xofluza side effect.
 Sinusitis is inflammation of your sinuses (spaces in the bones around your forehead and nose).
 It can cause pressure and pain around your face.
 It can also make your nose feel stuffy.
 If you’ve ever had a sinus infection, then you know how uncomfortable and painful it can be.

-If you experience sinusitis after taking Xofluza, there are a few things that may help relieve it.
-OTC pain relievers, like ibuprofen (Advil, Motrin), can help with sinus pain.
-You can also try saline nasal washes and decongestants.
+If you experience sinusitis after taking Xofluza, there are a few things that may help relieve it:

 5. Headaches

 Many medications can cause headaches.
-While only reported by 1% of people in studies, Xofluza may also cause this side effect.
+While very uncommon, Xofluza may also cause this side effect.
 Keep in mind that headache is also a common symptom of the flu.
 If your headache is a result of Xofluza, it should be fast-passing.
 If your headache is due to the flu, it might continue until you’re feeling better.

 The bottom line